software-students-fall2022/specification-exercise-team-14/README.md

 2. Rental/flat sharing/sublettling platform
     - **End user 2 / Problem:**
-        - **The stakeholder / Problem:** the end user is an international student who is struggling to find a suitable flatmate.
+        - **The stakeholder / Problem:** the end user (Cavin Nunes) is an international student who is struggling to find a suitable flatmate.
 He is a master's student looking for a flatmate under certain budget and some living preferences.

         - **The Goal:** The user wants a self-sufficient platform where he can find other people who are searching for flatmates.
 Instead of having to post in reddit or facebook, the user wants a specific app where he can update all his living preferences and budget and get/find a good match for him.